morph1sm/vam-scenery/README.md

 # Scenery
 Virt-A-Mate gallery for installed scenes.

 If you have lots of scenes and their number is growing by the day, you may decide to organize them into a neat folder system.
-You may also notice that your folder systems makes it harder to browse and load scenes. thumbnails are hidden away and things are ordered by modification date.
+You may also notice that your folder systems makes it harder to browse and load scenes.
+Thumbnails are hidden away and things are ordered by modification date.
 Ugh!

 Use Scenery to enable quick and visual scene browsing in VAM!
 It will index your scene folder into a flat grid of thumbnails and let you open any scene in just 3 clicks!